 Which technique produces the highest recovery rate?

 No single technique works in isolation.
 The highest recovery rates come from combining timing (early engagement), physical presence (field visits), and consequence specificity (detailed legal demands).
-Agencies that use all three consistently outperform those that rely on any single approach.

 How do I measure whether a collection technique is working?